johnkm516/zen-federation/README.md

 - PGAdmin that automatically connects to each service's PostgreSQL server; the Nx workspace generator automatically generates files for PGAdmin that connect to new databases automatically

-- A separate fork of the Paljs/Generator library to generate gql schemas and endpoints to make it work with Apollo 2 Federation.
+- A separate fork of the Paljs/Generator library to generate gql schemas and resolvers to make it work with Apollo 2 Federation.
 Details about my modifications are below and you can find my fork here : https://github.com/johnkm516/prisma-tools-federation

 Things I deleted from the original Zen repository :